cheri-linux/.github/profile/README.md

 5. Login

-After system is booted, normal loging prompt is displayed.
+After system is booted, normal logging prompt is displayed.
 Use 'root' username without password.

 It is also possible login via SSH to the port 7777 (non-CHERI SSH) and 7778 (CHERI SSH).